-[This year, October 28, 2013 (in India) is the divine disappearance day of Srila Bhakti Raksaka Sridhara Gosvami Maharaja.
+[This year, August 2nd & 3rd, 2016 around the world is the divine disappearance day of Srila Bhakti Raksaka Sridhara Gosvami Maharaja.
 We are greatly honored to send this lecture given by Srila Bhaktivedanta Narayana Gosvami Maharaja in 2003, in Vrndavana:]

 I met Prapujyacarana Srila Sridhara Maharaja in 1946, at which time he did not have any disciples.
 He was with my Gurudeva, Srila Bhakti Prajnana Kesava Gosvami Maharaja, from 1942.
 He left the Sri Caitanya Gaudiya Matha and came with Guru Maharaja when Guru Maharaja established the Sri Gaudiya Vedanta Samiti in 1942.
 At that time over one hundred disciples of Srila Bhaktisiddhanta Sarasvati Prabhupada were with Gurudeva.
 He established a Matha in Navadvipa, he requested Pujyapada Srila Sridhara Maharaja, though our Guru Maharaja was senior to him, to be president, and he used to go there to meet with him.
 Srila Gurudeva joined the Matha in 1915 and he took shelter of Srila Prabhupada.
 Srila Sridhara Maharaja joined later, perhaps in 1926, and he was therefore junior to my Guru Maharaja.
 Because he was a senior Vaisnava, Srila Sridhara Maharaja used to hold him in very high regard.